 In short, I’m the Girl, and this is my Guide.
 Welcome.

 I’m a career project and programme manager with over a decade of experience in healthcare and financial services, including two spent working in Paris, France.
-I’m the author of Social Media for Project Managers, Customer-Centric Project Management and Shortcuts To Success: Project Management in the Real World (now in its second edition).
+I’m the author of Collaboration Tools for Project Managers, Customer-Centric Project Management and Shortcuts To Success: Project Management in the Real World (now in its second edition).
 I occasionally speak at conferences and events, and I try not to fall off the stage too often.

 I’m Director of Otobos Consultants Ltd, a consultancy that focuses on project management copywriting.
 We help people tell the story of their project more effectively.

 A Girl’s Guide to Project Management is an award-winning blog.
 It won the Project Management category of the Computer Weekly IT Blog Awards in 2008, 2009 and 2010.
 In 2010 I was also named Computer Weekly’s Blogger of the Year and in 2011 I was named Computer Weekly’s IT Professional Blogger of the Year.
 I was shortlisted for a Women in Technology award in 2015.

 The views expressed on this site are mine only, and don’t represent those of any employer or client past or present with whom I have worked.

 Posts are copyright me unless otherwise specified.
 That means you can’t copy and paste my writing from here to your own website.
 Comments and guest posts are copyright their authors.
 For more terms, read this.